Keyboard shortcuts

 Single-core simulation cannot exploit CPU parallelism within a simulation run.
 A simulation of 20 nodes runs on one core, not 20.

-Your production code is unaffected.
-The same code that runs single-threaded in simulation can run on a multi-threaded tokio runtime in production.
+Production code is unaffected.
+The same code that runs single-threaded under our simulation runtime can run on a multi-threaded tokio runtime in production.
 The provider pattern (covered next) makes this swap transparent.